- What This Article Covers

 15. Don’t Forget to Follow-up:

 Despite all the preparation in the world, you could still fall flat on your face.
 You’re only human, after all.
-It’s not something to beat yourself up over, provided you don’t make the same mistakes over and over.
+It’s not something to beat yourself up over, provided you don’t make the same mistakes repeatedly.
 Everyone has a bad day, a bit of bad luck, or unforeseen circumstances that can throw just about anyone off.
 Don’t dwell on mistakes.
 Use them as learning experiences that will help you do better next time.

 Ace your next interview.
 Read on for some of the best job interview books that will help you ace your next interview.